jquery/testswarm-browserstack/README.md

 ##  cli.js
 --------------------------------------

 This is a nodejs cli wrapper around testswarm-browserstack.js.
+You can use it independent of testswarm.
 Use --help to get all the information you need to know (see above for example usage):

 ```
   Usage: cli.js [options]